Goals

 browsing large archives

-PeaZip with pre-parsing disabled is almost as fast as 7-Zip, and
+is almost as fast as 7-Zip, and

 implementation it is inherently limited by the efficiency of

-Performances of integrated
+Performances comparison of

 system utilities